 Cigarette smoking can be a nasty habit.
 Every year more facts are unearthed about the destructive effects of smoking.
 Smokers show much higher rates of many kinds of cancer, as well as increased risk of heart disease, strokes, emphysema, asthma, kidney failure, osteoporosis, diabetes, and a host of other conditions.
 It is estimated that smokers live at least 7 years less than the rest of us.
 What is worse is the loss of their quality of life.
-Chronic coughing, wrinkled grey skin, chronic tiredness, and loss of sexual desire and potency all make the smoker look and feel much older than their biological age.
-If you are finally ready to give up this destructive habit, this article can help give you the tools you need to quit.
+Chronic coughing, wrinkled grey skin, chronic tiredness, and loss of sexual desire and potency all make the smoker look and feel much older than their biological age, women in this case, may need to get information at boostyourbody about their sexual health.
+If you are finally ready to give up this destructive habit, this article can help give you the tools you need to quit, look at Supremasi Harga.

 Cigarettes are a very difficult habit to quit.
 Nicotine is a dangerous and addictive drug.
 But cigarettes are also filled with hundreds of other chemicals, including radioactive polonium (present in pesticides) refined sugar, (highly addictive when inhaled) and various additives that are both dangerous and addictive.
 The oxidation products of cigarettes, which are produced by burning, are also dangerous and addictive.
 They include benzene, tar, and numerous other chemicals.
 In addition, the act of holding, lighting, and inhaling a cigarette is a soothing ritual that is quite psychologically habituating.
 I’ve been told by many clients that cigarettes are more addictive than heroine, marijuana, and many other drugs.